History of Gilgit-Baltistan: Early history

 "The ancient Stupa – rock carvings of Buddha, everywhere in the region is a pointer to the firm hold of the Buddhist rules for such a long time."

 The rock carvings found in various places in Gilgit-Baltistan, especially those found in the Passu village of hunza Nagar, suggest a human presence since 2000 BC.
-It is believed that the Burusho people were the indigenous of the region and were pushed higher into the mountains by the movements of the Indo-Aryans, who traveled southward sometime around 1800 B.C."
+It is believed that the Burusho people were the indigenous of the region and were pushed higher into the mountains by the movements of the Indo-Aryans, who traveled southward sometime around 1800 BCE.
 Within the next few centuries of human settlement on the Tibetan Plateau, this region became inhabited by Tibetans, who preceded the Balti people of Baltistan.
 Today Baltistan bears similarity to Ladakh physically and culturally (although not in religion).
 Dards are found mainly in the western areas.
-These people are the Shina-speaking peoples of Gilgit, Chilas, Astore and Diamir, while in Hunza Nagar and the upper regions, Burushaski and Khowar speakers predominate.
+These people are the Shina-speaking peoples of Gilgit, Chilas, Astore and Diamir, while in Hunza Nagar and the upper regions, speakers of Burushaski and Khowar (another Dardic language) predominate.
 The Dards find mention in the works of Herodotus, (Note: He twice mentions a people called Dadikai, first along with the Gandarioi, and again in the catalogue of king Xerxes's army invading Greece.
 Herodotus also mentions the gold-digging ants of Central Asia.)
 Nearchus, Megasthenes, Pliny, (Note: In the 1st century, Pliny repeats that the Dards were great producers of gold.)
 Ptolemy, (Note: Ptolemy situates the Daradrai on the upper reaches of the Indus) and the geographical lists of the Puranas.
 In the 1st century, the people of these regions were followers of the Bon religion while in the 2nd century, they followed Buddhism.

-Medieval history (500-1500 CE)
+Medieval history

 Patola Shahis

 Enthroned Buddha with inscription, Gilgit Kingdom, circa 600 CE.